MGeo: Multi-Modal Geographic Pre-Training Method: Experiments

-\paragraph{Task} The experiments are conducted on two tasks, \textit{i.e.}, \textit{ranking} and \textit{retrieval}.
+The experiments are conducted on two tasks, \textit{i.e.}, \textit{ranking} and \textit{retrieval}.
 The two tasks use the same train, development, and test sets as shown in Table~\ref{table:split_stats}.
-A list of candidate POIs that contains the relevant one is provided for the ranking task.
+A list of candidate POIs that contains the positive POI is provided for the ranking test set.
 Both bi-encoder and cross-encoder are evaluated on ranking task.
 Since retrieval task requires searching the full POI corpus, and cross-encoder needs too much computing resources to complete retrieval task, only bi-encoder is evaluated on retrieval task.